 Register yourself with UCAS and set up your account fill in personal details, which include your academic history and other qualifications.
 UCAS will charge you £13 if you’re applying to just one university and £24 if you’re applying to multiple (up to five).

 You can use the UCAS platform to send out your application to the universities you chose at the beginning.
 Unlike colleges in the United States, you don’t have to write customised applications for each UK university.

 With the application submitted, all you have to do now is sit back and…

 Step 7 – Wait for the Confirmation of Acceptance of Studies (CAS)

 The UK universities you’ve applied to will take their own time to get back.
 While there’s no set date for when you’ll be hearing back from the universities, responses start rolling in around May (for applications submitted in January).

-In the meantime, look up accommodations, student life in and around the universities you’ve applied to.
-You can also take this time to prepare for your visa application and interview.
+In the meantime, look up accommodation and student life in and around the universities you’ve applied to.
+You can also use this time to prepare for your visa application and interview.

 You Got In!